Events Management BA (Hons)

 - Major event analysis

-You will also choose three further option modules from the following:
+You will also choose one further option module from the following:

 - Strategic marketing